 There are, however, some best practices that you can implement to ensure that the risks are reduced for any compromise as well as helping your homeworkers work from home safely and securely.

-One area that should be thought about for home users, is the IoT device, or smart devices, such as Amazon Alexa, Google Home etc. You should ensure that none of these devices are connected to a work network, where possible separate out the devices from your home network devices and the office network.
-If you have CCTV in and around your home, for personal protection, be careful about recording business related information, it may be confidential.
+One area that should be thought about for home users, is the IoT device, or smart devices, such as Amazon Alexa, Google Home etc. You should ensure that none of these devices is connected to a work network, where possible separate out the devices from your home network devices and the office network.
+If you have CCTV in and around your home, for personal protection, be careful about recording business-related information, it may be confidential.

 If you haven’t already, you should ensure that, if you are unable to centrally manage and update your home users machines, you should ensure that home users are told and shown how to update their computers.
 They should be informed that the machines should be updated regularly when prompted.

-If you can you should look at investing in and using VPN software to create an always on connection to the office network, this ensures that any information is kept and stored on business systems, this reduces the changes of information being left on home machines or being lost due to not being backed up.
+If you can you should look at investing in and using VPN software to create an always-on connection to the office network, this ensures that any information is kept and stored on business systems, this reduces the chances of information being left on home machines or being lost due to not being backed up.